 The trouble with quantum mechanics was never that it made the wrong predictions—in fact, the theory described the microscopic world splendidly right from the start when physicists devised it in the opening decades of the 20th century.
 What Einstein, Boris Podolsky and Nathan Rosen took issue with, as they explained in their iconic 1935 paper, was the theory's uncomfortable implications for reality.
 Their analysis, known by their initials EPR, centered on a thought experiment meant to illustrate the absurdity of quantum mechanics.
 The goal was to show how under certain conditions the theory can break—or at least deliver nonsensical results that conflict with our deepest assumptions about reality.

-A simplified and modernized version of EPR goes something like this: Pairs of particles are sent off in different directions from a common source, targeted for two observers, Alice and Bob, each stationed at opposite ends of the solar system.
+A simplified and modernized version of EPR goes something like this: Pairs of particles are sent off in different directions from a common source, targeted for two observers, Alice and Bob, stationed at opposite ends of the solar system.
 Quantum mechanics dictates that it is impossible to know the spin, a quantum property of individual particles, prior to measurement.
 Once Alice measures one of her particles, she finds its spin to be either “up” or “down.”
-Her results are random, and yet when she measures up, she instantly knows that Bob’s corresponding particle—which had a random, indefinite spin—must now be down.
+Her results are random, and yet when she measures up, she instantly knows that Bob's corresponding particle— which had a random, indefinite spin—must now be down.
 At first glance, this is not so odd.
 Maybe the particles are like a pair of socks—if Alice gets the right sock, Bob must have the left.

 But under quantum mechanics, particles are not like socks, and only when measured do they settle on a spin of up or down.
-This is EPR’s key conundrum: If Alice’s particles lack a spin until measurement, then how (as they whiz past Neptune) do they know what Bob’s particles will do as they fly out of the solar system in the other direction?
+This is EPR's key conundrum: If Alice's particles lack a spin until measurement, then how (as they whiz past Neptune) do they know what Bob's particles will do as they fly out of the solar system in the other direction?
 Each time Alice measures, she quizzes her particle on what Bob will get if he flips a coin: up or down?
-The odds of correctly predicting this even 200 times in a row are one in 1060—a number greater than all the atoms in the solar system.
-Yet despite the billions of kilometers that separate the particle pairs, quantum mechanics says Alice’s particles can keep correctly predicting, as though they were telepathically connected to Bob’s particles.
+The odds of correctly predicting this even 200 times in a row are one in 1060—a number greater than the total number of atoms in the solar system.
+Yet despite the billions of kilometers that separate the paired particles, quantum mechanics says Alice's particles can keep correctly predicting, as though they were telepathically connected to Bob's particles.

 Designed to reveal the incompleteness of quantum mechanics, EPR eventually led to experimental results that instead reinforce the theory's most mind-boggling tenets.
 Under quantum mechanics, nature is not locally real: particles may lack properties such as spin up or spin down prior to measurement, and they seem to talk to one another no matter the distance.
 (Because the outcomes of measurements are random, these correlations cannot be used for faster-than-light communication.)